 Music Ministry (singing in the Children’s Choir and Youth Band at Sunday Mass)

 Liturgical Ministry (serving at the Tuesday Mass as altar servers, lectors, cantors, choir, greeters, or sound tech crew)

 Ministries in which youth can serve with their parents/guardians (for example, Donut Ministry and Greeter Ministry)

 Service Projects are usually serving outside the parish in the greater local community and a parent and/or sponsor must participate with the candidate.

-Confirmation candidates in Year 2 are expected to complete one Service Project by May 31 of their second year.
+Confirmation candidates in Year 2 are expected to complete two Service Project by May 31 of their second year.

 High School Confirmation